MAKEUP PRODUCTS (NON-PERMANENT)

 13320

-While the majority of chemicals in beauty products and cosmetics pose hardly any or no risk, several are associated to substantial medical conditions, such as neurological harm and cancer.
-Chemicals in cosmetics invade a person's body through internal use, the skin, and inhalation, and cause the same risks as food chemicals, per this site.
+Although most chemicals in beauty products and cosmetics present hardly any or no risk, several are linked to substantial medical issues, including neurological harm and cancer.
+Cosmetic chemicals gain entry to the body through the skin and inhalation, and lead to the same dangers as food chemicals, per this site.

-Chemicals and contaminants associated with cancer can be found in food and lots of other commonly used products.
-Yet, no type of consumer products is subject to less government inspection than cosmetics and other personal products, including timeBalm Foundation.
-Though many of the chemicals in cosmetics and personal care products probably pose little risk, being exposed to some has been associated with critical health issues, including cancer.
+Contaminants and chemicals associated with cancer are found in water, food, and various other everyday items.
+However, no category of consumer items is subject to less government oversight than cosmetics, including timeBalm Foundation.
+Though many of the chemicals in cosmetics and personal care products probably pose minimal risk, being exposed to some has been associated with major health problems, such as cancer.